aws/amazon-neptune-for-graphql/README.md

 - [Starting from a Neptune database with data: Air Routes Example](/doc/routesExample.md)
 - [Starting from a GraphQL schema and an empty Neptune database](#starting-from-a-graphql-schema-and-an-empty-neptune-database)
 - [Starting from a GraphQL schema and an empty Neptune database: Todo Example](/doc/todoExample.md)
+- [add start from GraphQL schema with directives section]
+- [add start from GraphQL schema with directives example]
 - [Install and Setup](#install-and-setup)
 - [Customize the GraphQL schema with directives](#customize-the-graphql-schema-with-directives)
 - [AWS resources for the GraphQL API](#aws-resources-for-the-graphql-api)